leokatsikaris/videogames_app/README.md

 The data is extracted from the RAWG videogames API.

 To execute the app type "npm install" in both "client" and "api" folders.
-And then type "npm start" and wait browser to open the website.
+And then type "npm start" on them and wait browser to open the website.

 Hope you like it!
 I'm very open to constructive comments and opinions.